stclib/STC/README.md

 ### Meta template parameters (advanced)
 Note that all the following logic is resolved at compile time, so there is no associated runtime overhead.
 The following meta-template parameters can be specified instead of ***i_key***, ***i_val***, and ***i_keyraw***, etc.
-These parameters make types into "classes" in the sense that they bind associated function names to the basic template parameters described above.
+These parameters make types into "classes" in the sense that they textually bind associated function names to the basic template parameters described above.
 This reduces boiler-plate code and simplifies the management of non-trivial container element types.
 Many basic template parameters are defined when specifying the following parameters, but the user may override those when needed.
 E.g. ***i_cmp*** can be overridden by defining